Kurento/kurento/source/knowledge/memory_fragmentation.rst

 Other suggestions
 =================

-It is a good idea to maintain health checks on servers that are running Kurento Media Server and show memory exhaustion issues.

-As it still may present some internal fragmentation level (it is really difficult to get rid of this in a server that makes a heavy use of dynamic memory), we suggest maintaining some health probes on KMS, that at least should take care of memory usage and behave as follows:
+It is a good idea to maintain health checks on servers that are running Kurento Media Server, to automatically detect and react against memory exhaustion issues.
+We suggest maintaining some health probes on KMS, that at least should take care of memory usage and behave as follows:

 1. Maintain a probe on memory usage of the Kurento Media Server process.